TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Cardiovascular adverse reactions

-Cardiac events occurred at a rate of approximately 273 per 100 patient years (95% CI 149-470) at the 6-month primary endpoint.
+In GPA/MPA Study 1, cardiac events occurred at a rate of approximately 273 per 100 patient years (95% CI 149-470) at the 6-month primary endpoint.
 The rate of serious cardiac events was 2.1 per 100 patient years (95% CI 3-15).
 The most frequently reported events were tachycardia (4%) and atrial fibrillation (3%) (see section 4.4).

 Neurologic events

-Cases of posterior reversible encephalopathy syndrome (PRES) reversible posterior leukoencephalopathy syndrome (RPLS) have been reported in autoimmune conditions.
+Cases of posterior reversible encephalopathy syndrome (PRES)/reversible posterior leukoencephalopathy syndrome (RPLS) have been reported in autoimmune conditions.
 Signs and symptoms included visual disturbance, headache, seizures and altered mental status, with or without associated hypertension.
 A diagnosis of PRES/RPLS requires confirmation by brain imaging.
 The reported cases had recognised risk factors for PRES/RPLS, including the patients' underlying disease, hypertension, immunosuppressive therapy and/or chemotherapy.

 Hepatitis B reactivation

-A small number of cases of hepatitis B reactivation, some with fatal outcome, have been reported in granulomatosis with polyangiitis and microscopic polyangiitis patients receiving rituximab in the post- marketing setting.
+A small number of cases of hepatitis B reactivation, some with fatal outcome, have been reported in granulomatosis with polyangiitis and microscopic polyangiitis patients receiving rituximab in the post-marketing setting.

 Hypogammaglobulinaemia

-Hypogammaglobulinaemia (IgA, IgG or IgM below the lower limit of normal) has been observed in granulomatosis with polyangiitis and microscopic polyangiitis patients treated with rituximab.
-At 6 months, in the active-controlled, randomised, double-blind, multicentre, non-inferiority trial, in the rituximab group, 27%, 58% and 51% of patients with normal immunoglobulin levels at baseline, had low IgA, IgG and IgM levels, respectively compared to 25%, 50% and 46% in the cyclophosphamide group.
-There was no increased rate in overall infections or serious infections in patients with low IgA, IgG or IgM.
+In GPA/MPA Study 1, at 6 months, in the rituximab group, 27%, 58% and 51% of patients with normal immunoglobulin levels at baseline had low IgA, IgG and IgM levels, respectively, compared to 25%, 50% and 46% in the cyclophosphamide group.
+The rate of overall infections and serious infections was not increased after the development of low IgA, IgG or IgM.

 Neutropenia